ICHRA vs. QSEHRA: How do they compare?

 What is an ICHRA?

-An ICHRA is an employer-funded health benefit used to reimburse an organization’s employees for their individual health insurance premiums and other qualifying medical expenses tax-free.
+An ICHRA is an employer-funded health benefit that organizations use to reimburse employees for their individual health insurance premiums and other qualifying medical expenses tax-free.

-Rather than being covered by an employer-chosen group health insurance policy, employees will covered by an ICHRA can choose and purchase their own individual coverage policy.
+Rather than having an employer-chosen group health insurance policy, employees with an ICHRA can choose and purchase their own qualifying individual coverage policy from their preferred health insurance company.

 Employers of any size can offer an ICHRA to their employees either as a stand-alone health benefit or to specific employee classes that don’t qualify for your group health insurance plan.

-ICHRAs are particularly beneficial for applicable large employers (ALEs) looking to satisfy the Affordable Care Act’s employer mandate but don’t want to pay for costly group health insurance or be subject to annual premium rate increases.
+ICHRAs are particularly beneficial for applicable large employers (ALEs) looking to satisfy the Affordable Care Act’s employer mandate without paying for costly group health insurance or becoming subject to annual premium rate increases.

 DEMO